dylnuge/dylnuge.com/content/post/new-dream.md

     bunch of developers made the website W3Fools to point out all the serious errors on the site.

-[^11]: This website is hosted for free through Netilfy.
+[^11]: This website is hosted for free through Netlify.
 The only fee associated
     with this site is the $12/year I pay for the domain name.

 [^12]: I can't imagine the Jepsen series or Julia Evan's zines having the same